Setting up PPP

 Device Initialization

 First of all the serial interface has to be initialized.
-On Nut/OS an UART is used and must be registered.
+On Nut/OS a UART driver is used and must be registered.
+PPP uses HDLC for the data link layer.
+A special UART device driver with embedded HDLC protocol handling is available for this.
+Register devAhdlc0 for the first and devAhdlc1 for the second UART.

-Nut/OS implements PPP itself as a device.
+The Nut/OS PPP driver is also implemented as a device.
 Thus, the application has to register it as well.

 NutRegisterDevice(&devPpp, 0, 0);

-The next part must contain the user's name, followed by the corresponding password.
-If your provider doesn't require authentication, you can simply leave them out.
-Remember, that PPP can be used for dialing into remote hosts over a public telephone network.
-That's why some login information is typically required.
-Do not mixup login with PPP authentication.
-User logins, which are rarely required, can be handled by NutChat() before PPP is actually activated.
-We will soon discuss this function.
+Do not mix up this PPP authentication with ordinary user login, which sometimes may be required in addition.
+User logins can be handled by NutChat() before PPP is actually activated.
+We will soon discuss the NutChat() in detail.
 PPP authentication on the other hand is part of the negotiation between the PPP client (Ethernut) and the PPP server (ISP).
 This negotiation will later run automatically in the background and is out of our control.
 Thus we need to provide this information before the negotiation actually starts.

 If the open call for the PPP device succeeds, it returns a handle for this device, which can be used to set the baudrate.
 For this kind of special device functions, Nut/OS offers the ioctl() routine.